haniyyahh/ACM-Research-coding-challenge-23S/README.md

 5. Make sure your GitHub repo has everything important, including your report, any code you used, graphs, etc. You should not be working on this after the deadline (Feb 2).

+## Problems set out to solve
+The problems I set out to solve were what the most common star type was and how each star type compared to each other in terms of temperature, radius and luminmosity.
+I also trained a logistic regression model on the dataset to see how accurately it can predict star types (can the model accurately identify what is a dwarf planet and what is not using temperature and luminosity as factors?).

 ## Links referenced
 - [My previous ML exploration projects](https://github.com/haniyyahh/ML-Portfolio)